evanx/refetcher/README.md

 ```

 Note that it is possible that the hashes of a request from `retry:q` will have expired, or because of delays when the load exceeds configured limits.
 Therefore persistent retries may require intervention by your application.

-Note that the onus is on consumers of this service to ensure a unique ID for the request.
-Naturally Redis `INCR` is recommended on this Redis instance, e.g. on key `fetch:id:seq` to provide a unique sequence number.

 ## Handler